jnhwkim/cbp/README.md

-# Multimodal Compact Bilinear Pooling for Torch7 cunn
+# Multimodal Compact Bilinear Pooling for Torch7

 ***This code is in development.
 Highly recommend to send pull requests to resolve many issues!***